ajmarkow/cult_directors/README.md

 PUT -> Updates a specific movie's entry in the application.

+To make a successful put request to the API, at least one of the following attributes must have a value provided as a parameter for the PUT request to the API:

+    name - as a string .
+    birthday - in YYYY-MM-DD format.
+    summary - as a string.

 Get -> Returns JSON about a selected movie, including Title, Year Released, A Summary, and a Director ID.

-DELETE -> Removes/destroys a movie's entry from the application model and database.~~
+DELETE -> Removes/destroys a movie's entry from the application model and database.

 ## API Docs